 Thirty non-native species occur in the project area (Appendix J Table J.2) according to surveys conducted along roadsides (2014-2020) and survey plots (2020).
 All but three, crested wheatgrass (Agropyron cristatum), smooth brome (Bromus inermis) and intermediate wheatgrass (Thinopyrum intermedium), are considered invasive on the Monument.
 Distribution in the project area ranges from widespread, such as cheatgrass (Bromus tectorum), red brome (Bromus rubens) and curveseed butterwort (Ceratocephala testiculata), to highly localized, such as five-stamen tamarisk (Tamarix chinensis) and redstem stork's bill (Erodium cicutarium).
 Some have been found on the project area only in the last few years, such as Asian mustard (Brassica tournifortii).
-Invasive plants are managed in the project area as part of the BLM Arizona Strip Weed Program.
-High priority targets found in the project area are those plants also deemed noxious in the State of Arizona, such as Scotch thistle (Onopordum acanthium), bull thistle (Cirsium vulgare) and field bindweed (Convolvulus arvensis).
+Invasive plants are managed in the project area are those plants also deemed noxious in the State of Arizona, such as Scotch thistle (Onopordum acanthium), bull thistle (Cirsium vulgare) and field bindweed (Convolvulus arvensis).